-The near-finished films are “test screened” to an international audience: producers, distributors and sales agents, who then lead the discussion and provide the participants with fresh feedback on the content and structure of the film, as well as on the specific strategy of release and distribution.
+The near-finished films are “test screened” to an international audience: producers, distributors and sales agents, who then lead the discussion and provide the participants with fresh feedback on the content and structure of the film, as well as on a specific strategy of release and distribution.
 Editing sessions and individual meetings follow.

 Ulla Simonen /FI/

-Producer – Made
+Producer – MADE